char-lie-ho/COMM2216-user-document/docs/instructionSet2.md

-# Streaming Videos with Friends
+# Start activities with Friends

 ## Overview